John B. Cobb: Institutions founded

-Cobb has founded numerous non-profit organizations throughout his career.
+Cobb founded numerous non-profit organizations throughout his career.

-In 1973, Cobb co-founded the Center for Process Studies with David Ray Griffin as a faculty research center of the Claremont School of Theology, and currently still serves as its Co-Director.
+In 1973, Cobb co-founded the Center for Process Studies with David Ray Griffin as a faculty research center of the Claremont School of Theology, and still served as its Co-Director.
 The Center for Process Studies is the leading institute on the process philosophy and process theology inspired by Alfred North Whitehead, Charles Hartshorne, and others.

 In 1996, Cobb co-founded the Claremont Consultation with George Regas in an effort to organize and mobilize progressive Christian communities.
 In 2003, the organization's name was changed to Progressive Christians Uniting.
 PCU today describes itself as "a social justice and faith organization dedicated to amplifying hope and actions individuals can take that lead to a more compassionate and just world."

 In 2005, Cobb was the founding President of the Institute for the Postmodern Development of China.
 The IPDC works to promote new modes of development in China and the West, drawing from both classical Chinese philosophy and constructive forms of Western thought in order to address practical problems associated with economic growth, social change, and globalization.
-Cobb continues to work on the IPDC's board of directors.
+Cobb continued to work on the IPDC's board of directors.

 In 2013, Cobb was a founding board member of Process Century Press, an academic press dedicated to transdisciplinary applications of process thought.
-He remains on PCP's advisory board.
+He remained on PCP's advisory board.

 In 2014, Cobb was the founding chairperson of the board for Pando Populus, an LA-based non-profit organization that seeks to enact a more ecologically balanced way of life in the LA area.
-Cobb remains on Pando Populus' board of directors.
+Cobb remained on Pando Populus' board of directors.

 In 2015, Cobb was a founding board member of the Institute for Ecological Civilization (EcoCiv), a non-profit organization which seeks to enact "a fully sustainable human society in harmony with surrounding ecosystems and communities of life."
-Cobb remains on EcoCiv's board of directors.
+Cobb remained on EcoCiv's board of directors.

 In 2019, Cobb led the formation and was a founding board member of the Claremont Institute for Process Studies, a non-profit organization that aims to "promote a process-relational worldview to advance wisdom, harmony, and the common good" by engaging "in local initiatives and cultivates compassionate communities to bring about an ecological civilization."
 One year later, the organization was renamed the Cobb Institute to honor his life, leadership, and influence, and to better align its work and mission with its name.
-Cobb continues to be an active board member and guiding influence.
+Cobb continued to be an active board member and guiding influence.

+In 2021, several individuals supportive of Cobb's works on environmental issues celebrated his 97th birthday by establishing the Living Earth Movement.
+The nonprofit organization's two-fold mission is to get the U.S. and China to cooperate for the sake of all life on this planet and to promote the foundations for a new kind of ecological civilization in which humans would learn to value and cooperate with the rest of the ecosphere.